ncclabsustech/Brain-structure-function-modelling/README.md

-# NM_workshop
+# Brain structure-function modelling (DTI and fMRI).
-Tutorial on Neuroimaging Methods Workshop
+Tutorials on Neuroimaging Methods Workshop, CityU HK, 2022

-We will cover the following tutorials:
+We cover the following tutorials:

 1. The steps to generate the structural connectome from mrtrix3.
 [The script of the whole process is uploaded.]